-In years 2010-2018 leader of Polish Association for Patients with Primary Immunodeficiencies 'Immunoprotect', former member of executive board of international umbrella association, the International Patient Organization for
+From 2010 to 2018, served as leader of the Polish Association for Patients with Primary Immunodeficiencies 'Immunoprotect' and was a former member of the executive board of the international umbrella association, the International Patient

-Primary Immunodeficiencies (IPOPI).
-For his successful patient advocacy Goretzki has been given Luciano Vassali Award in 2014 and the University of Silesia Rector's Award in 2020.
-In 2021 he was shortlisted for the EURORDIS Patient Advocacy Award in 2021.
-Professional lawyer, advisor and keynote speaker.
-Fascinated with opportunities given by the new technologies in the field of education.
+Organization for Primary Immunodeficiencies (IPOPI).
+For his successful patient advocacy, Goretzki was given the Luciano Vassali Award in 2014 and the University of Silesia Rector's Award in 2020.
+In 2021, he was shortlisted for the EURORDIS Patient Advocacy Award in 2021.
+Professional lawyer, advisor, and keynote speaker.
+Fascinated with opportunities given by new technologies in the field of education.

-Bernadeta Prandzioch-Goretzki, M.Psy, B.Ed Vice-President of the Foundation quality of life of patients with rare diseases.
-Author of the handbook for patients with primary immunodeficiencies 'The fullness of life'.
-Successful TEDx speaker (over 350k views on YouTube), author of many scientific publications on international conferences and articles popularizing psychological knowledge.
+Bernadeta Prandzioch-Goretzki, M.Psy, B.Ed Vice-President of the Foundation of life in patients with rare diseases.
+Author of the handbook for patients with primary immunodeficiencies, The Fullness of Life.
+Successful TEDx speaker (over 350k views on YouTube), author of many scientific publications and articles popularizing psychological knowledge, and participant in international conferences.

 Psychologist experienced in working with patients with rare diseases, active in this area since 2014.
-In the Institute she is responsible for the scientific part of our job, focusing herself on coordinating studies and reports.
-Researching the area of
+At the Institute, she is responsible for the scientific part of our job, focusing on coordinating studies and reports.
+Researching the area of quality

-We raised more than \$100 000 since the war began.
+We've raised more than \$100,000 since the war began.
 Support us and join those for whom rare means exceptional, not unimportant.

 You can support our actions and donate via PayPal.

 Just use the QR code on the right or click HERE.